-The Partial Hospitalization Program (PHP) provides an option for patients who need more support and structure than outpatient treatment can provide but do not require 24-hour medical supervision.
-The PHP Program will provide treatment for patients with substance-use disorders and co-occurring mental health disorders.
-Tangu PHP allows patients to return home in the evening or patients may reside at Tangu’s Recovery Residence Transitional Housing (ASAM Level III.I).
-Patients are provided at least 22 hours per week of day treatment Monday through Friday from 9:15 am to 3:45 pm.
+The Partial Hospitalization Program (PHP) is designed for patients who benefit from greater structure and support than outpatient treatment can provide but do not require 24-hour medical supervision.
+We provide treatment for patients with substance use disorders and co-occurring mental health disorders.
+Tangu PHP allows patients to return home in the evening or patients may reside at our transitional housing property during the course of treatment.

 Treatment curriculum includes:

 All PHP patients are provided aftercare plans upon discharge, including resources for continuing into the next level of care.
 All Tangu programs are state licensed and CARF accredited.

 All services are provided by Tangu’s Multidisciplinary clinical treatment team: